Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 The Subversion Repository Structure
 `````````````````````````````````````

-When a new |SYSPRODUCTNAME| project is created, it comes with a virgin
+When a new Tuleap project is created, it comes with a virgin
 subversion repository that the project team must populate.
 Due to the
 fact that Subversion manages branching and tagging through its virtual
 filesystem (and not through labels attached to individual files as in